siddu015/Quant_client/Developer_Context.md

 - Add support for Gmail labels and folders
 - Improved the dashbord UI/UX to meet the professional design

+Phase 5:

-- *Implement search functionality across emails
+- Implement post-quantum encryption (CRYSTALS-Kyber) for emails
-- *Create filters and sorting options
+- Add a switch to enable user to tick to send the message as quantum encrypted
+- Create simple key generation and storage in PostgreSQL
+- Add encryption before sending emails via Gmail API
-- *Implement email threading for conversations
+- Implement decryption for received encrypted emails
+- Update UI to indicate encrypted/decrypted status of messages